Mental Health and Well-Being

 World Health Organisation (2014)

 At Simon Langton Grammar School for Boys we recognise the need to support our students in many ways, to enable them to reach their potential.
 We have therefore, invested in a support team for those students experiencing difficulties while studying with us.
-This support goes beyond the pastoral support offered by the tutoring system, with an additional level of personalised help to ease through any problems within their time with us.
+This support goes beyond the pastoral support offered by the tutoring system, with an additional level of personalised help to ease through any problems during their time with us.

 Along with the more individualised support, the school is also embedding ‘Wellbeing’ into the PSHE curriculum within the lower schools.
 This Curriculum aims to enable the boys to understand and discuss things that affect wellbeing and give them practical solutions to help themselves and others.

 Roles and Responsibilities

 Mr M Tithecott – Assistant Head (Mental Health & Wellbeing): Deputy SENCo, Deputy Safeguarding Lead, ASD Specialist Resourced Provision Coordinator, Designated Teacher of CIC & Pupil Premium Coordinator.

 Mrs S Pryor – Upper School Mentor & Mindfulness Teacher